ke-zhang-rd/krystal/docs/source/decorator.rst

 Make any callable become a decorator
 ------------------------------------

-Let's go back to the beginning of decorator syntax, ``func = dec(func)``.
-Here ``dec`` has to be callable, clearly function is callable, so in above example decorator is a *function*/*class* that accepts X and return a new-X. However, pure function is not the only callable thing.
+Decorator syntax is nothing more than ``x = dec(x)``. ``dec`` has to be callable, clearly function is callable, so in above example decorator is a *function*/*class* that accepts X and return a new-X. However, pure function is not the only callable thing.
 When construct a instance, You use *CLASS* in a callable way.

 .. code:: python